Aviano Air Base: Operations in Iraq, Afghanistan and Libya

 The 31st Fighter Wing continued deploying forces in support of Operation Iraqi Freedom and Operation Enduring Freedom, with more than one-third of the wing deploying to support operations each year from 2003 to 2007.

 In 2007, the 555th Fighter Squadron deployed to Kunsan Air Base in the Republic of Korea.

 Since arriving at Aviano, the wing has also participated in numerous training exercises with international partners, including training deployments to Latvia, the Czech Republic, Romania, Bulgaria, Spain, Slovenia and Poland.

 In March 2011, the 31st Fighter Wing played a major role in the United Nations' response to the crisis in Libya, known as Operation Odyssey Dawn, in enforcing no-fly zone.
 The wing hosted four flying units and more than 1,350 personnel during the 15-day operation, 17 to 31 March.
 It worked around the clock to launch 2,250 flying operations out of Aviano Air Base.
 As Operation Odyssey Dawn came to an end on 31 March, so began Operation Unified Protector, with NATO taking the lead until the operation's conclusion 31 October of that year.

 Aviano F-16s again returned to the skies over Libya in June 2014.
 Due to significant fighting in Tripoli during the 2014 Libyan conflict the U.S embassy was evacuated.
-During a five-hour non-combatant evacuation operation, three F-16s launched from Aviano guarded the evacuation of American citizens as embassy staff and U.S Marines convoyd overland from Tripoli into Tunisia.
+During a five-hour non-combatant evacuation operation, three F-16s launched from Aviano guarded the evacuation of American citizens as embassy staff and U.S Marines convoyed overland from Tripoli into Tunisia.